toto1234567890/HireMe/README.md

   - a "backtesting" part which should be able to make tests with "portfolio rebalancing" <br>

 <br>
-The common part is mostly finished, the others have been started...
+The common part is mostly finished, the others have been started... <br>
-The project rely on asyncio, flask, fastAPI, multiprocess, threads, sockets, socket-io, jupyter-lab, TA-lib, websocket, django...
+The project rely on asyncio, flask, fastAPI, multiprocess, threads, sockets, socket-io, jupyter-lab, TA-lib, websocket, django... <br>
 (I have added the requirements.txt of the python virtual environment)

 <br>

 <h4>This repo contains only (and almost) all the files of the "common" part </h4>

 <br>
 Real time Crypto Currency price :